whoisvadym/eleventy-plugin-postcss/README.md

 To load and resolve the configuration file the plugin uses [`postcss-load-config`](https://github.com/postcss/postcss-load-config) module.
 Check out the project [readme](https://github.com/postcss/postcss-load-config#readme) for the complete list of supported config file formats.

 ## Contribute
-Feel free to open a Github issue for suggestions, bug reports, feature requirements.
+Feel free to open a Github issue for suggestions, bug reports, feature requests.